apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 `$ diskutil list `

 You should now see your usb listed as an additional drive that wasn't there before.
-The device identifier ​is the part that comes before `(external, physical)` ​(for example `/dev/disk2`) ​
+Note that the device identifier ​is the part that comes before `(external, physical)` ​(for example `/dev/disk2`) ​

 \- unmount the usb